camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 {{< /enterprise >}}

 Delete the current process definition version by using this feature.
 In the process definition view, hit the {{< glyphicon name="trash" >}} button on the right side.
 This opens a confirmation screen in which you can select flags to apply to the delete.
 You can always choose to enable/disable skipping custom listeners.
 However, if the process definition version has process instances running, enabling the cascading flag becomes mandatory.

+# BPMN Documentation

+{{< enterprise >}}
+Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.
+{{< /enterprise >}}

+{{< img src="../../img/cockpit-documentation.png" title="Set Job Priority" >}}

+This feature allows you to inspect documentation added in the Camunda Modeler.
+To do so, open the Documentation tab.
+Elements with a documentation are indicated with a {{< glyphicon name="info-sign" >}} in the diagram.
+The documentation table lists all documented elements.
+Click on a table row to highlight the element in the diagram.

+To view long documentations, click on the {{< glyphicon name="info-sign" >}} on the element or the documentation link in the table.
+This opens a modal which displays the formated documentation in a textbox.
+To copy the documentation to the clipboard, click on {{< glyphicon name="copy" >}} button.

 # Set Job priority

 {{< img src="../../img/cockpit-set-job-priority.png" title="Set Job Priority" >}}